 • The proposal must not exclusively benefit Duke University or Duke University Health System employees or students.

 To start an application go to our online application portal.
 Check first to see if your organization has an account.
 If you do not have one or are new to the site, please create an account.
 Note the video tutorials that are located on the login page.
 Once you have created an account or you have logged in, click on the “Apply” menu at the top of the page.
 Applications cannot be edited after submitting.
 Please carefully review the application before submitting it.
 If you need to update your organization’s contact information in the online portal or if you have any other questions, please contact Sandra Martinez-Zuniga.

 Submit completed applications and supporting materials by Oct.
 18, 2021.

 Each grant proposal is reviewed by the Doing Good – Community Fund Review Committee.
 The 2022 Review Committee will be comprised of Duke employees who represent a variety of departments from across the university and health system.

 View the application scoring rubric used by Doing Good – Community Fund Review Committee members.

-Review the list of previous Community Care Fund grant recipients.
+Review the list of previous Community Fund grant recipients.